Estimated median graduate earnings based on publicly available data.

-University of Nevada-Reno is a public located in Reno, Nevada.
+University of Nevada-Reno is a Public University located in Reno, Nevada.
 The university enrolls approximately 15,599 students.
 It has a graduation rate of 61.2%, reflecting its student outcomes.

-Graduates of University of Nevada-Reno earn a median salary of $60,614 per year 10 years after starting college, compared to the US national average of $45,000.
-This puts University of Nevada-Reno graduates 35% above the national median.
+Graduates of University of Nevada-Reno earn a median salary of $60,614 per year 10 years after starting college.
+This puts University of Nevada-Reno graduates 35% above the US national average of $45,000.

 Tuition at University of Nevada-Reno is $9,578 for in-state students and $27,720 for out-of-state students.
 The average net price after financial aid is $15,927 per year.